vercel/now-builders/CONTRIBUTING.md

 ## Local development

-This project is setup in a monorepo pattern and uses yarn for managing dependencies.
-After cloning a new project run :
+This project is configured in a monorepo pattern where one repo contains multiple npm packages.
+Dependencies are installed and managed with `yarn`, not `npm` CLI.

+To get started, execute the following:

 ```
 yarn install && yarn build && yarn test